Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

 Effects:
 - `item` is "immediately" bound.
-- `item`'s nominal value is scheduled to be added to both `caller`'s and the global stake.
+- `item`'s nominal value is scheduled to be added to `caller`'s stake.

 ### `unbind_validator(caller)`
 _TODO: revise unbinding. what do we do staged and what immidiately?_